estape11/mender-docs/06.Artifact-creation/03.Containerized-application-updates/docs.md

     label: tutorial
 ---

-Mender maintains and support update modules for managing containerized workloads on the edge devices. *Application Update Module* (App Update Module), being the regular [Mender Update Module](../08.Create-a-custom-Update-Module), contains and implements all the logic behind the deployment of any installable application to a device.
-The *Application Update Module* extends the update module API to easily support different kinds of container orchestrator.
+Mender maintains and support Update Modules for managing containerized workloads on the edge devices. *Application Update Module* (App Update Module), being the regular [Mender Update Module](../08.Create-a-custom-Update-Module), contains and implements all the logic behind the deployment of any installable application to a device.
+The *Application Update Module* extends the Update Module API to easily support different kinds of container orchestrator.
 Currently the module supports Docker Compose orchestrator.